-You can use the Create trace... dialog to define a SQL Trace for any database on which SQL Profiler has been installed and configured.
+You can use the Create trace... dialog to define a SQL Trace for any database on which SQL Profiler has been installed and configured. installed and configured.
 To access the dialog, highlight the name of the database in the PEM client tree control; navigate through the Management menu to the SQL Profiler pull-aside menu, and select Create trace....